Note: This feature is in preview and available on request via our support.

 This feature is intended to help you ‘postpone’ the update to a more convenient time for you in case there are any problems with the new version.
 You should update the transformation code to the new version soon, as the old version is considered unsupported.

-Julia label is not editable, there is no previous version offered.
+Julia label is not displayed, there is no previous version offered.
 It is still possible to change the version

 via the API though.